DennyL/SymbCalc/README.md

 # SymbCalc
-SymbCalc calculates frequency of character's presence in a text given and displays the most frequent characters and number of their presence
+SymbCalc calculates frequency of character's presence in a text given, displays the most frequent characters and quantity of their presence in the text